A pressure-robust HHO method for the solution of the incompressible Navier-Stokes equations on general meshes: Proof of Lemma

 \section{Proof of Lemma \ref{lemma:appx}}

-\begin{proof} { For this proof we take inspiration mainly from \cite[Section 3]{Kreuzer:2021}.} \reVerM{R\#1 major point: checking and citing related work} First of all, let us introduce a few new definitions.
+\begin{proof} {For this proof we take inspiration mainly from \cite[Section 3]{Kreuzer:2021}.} First of all, let us introduce a few new definitions.
 We denote by $\hat{\tau}$ the reference tetrahedron.
 From the assumptions of Section \ref{sec:setting:mesh}, there exists $\bx_T\in \mathbb{R}^3$ which is a common vertex for all simplices in $\Ths[T]$.
 Then, for each $\tau\in\Ths[T]$, it is possible to construct a one-to-one affine map $\bF_\tau: \hat{\tau} \rightarrow \tau$ such that

 where $\mxJ_\tau$ is an invertible real matrix of size $3\times3$.
 Now, given $\tau\in \Ths[T]$ and {$\hat{\bv},\hat{\bw}\in\Poly{l}(\hat{\tau})^3$} where {$l\geq 0$} we introduce, respectively, the contravariant and covariant Piola's transformations (see \cite{Ern.Guermond:21:I}) as follows,